lucaslui/design-patterns/README.md

-# design-patterns
-playing with design patterns in Typescript
+# Design Patterns with Typescript